geerlingguy/ansible-role-ssh-chroot-jail/README.md

 Configuration to add to the server's `sshd_config` controlling how users in the chroot jail group are handled.

+    ssh_chroot_jail_dirs_recurse: true

+When adding jail directories, whether the directory addition should be done recursively or not.
+If you have many directories with thousands of files, and/or have the directories on a slow filesystem, this should be set to `false`.

 ## Dependencies

 None.